-Parameters P460-P479show the date and pumped volume total for the last ten days, the first on the list are the most recent and last ones are the oldest.
+When Pump Volume is enabled, parameters P460-P479 show the date and pumped volume total for the last ten days, the first on the list are the most recent and last ones are the oldest.
 When all ten total audits are full the oldest is pushed out and all totals increment through to allow the new days total to be registered in the first day's total audit parameter allocation.